KirstenLindseyBlok/Evaluate_PGC_Script/README.md

 ###**Train Classifier**

-The classifier is trained using the segmented raster image and the training samples.
+The classifier is trained using the segmented raster image, and the training samples.
 The final result is a classification definition file which can later be used to classify the imagery.

-Once again, this step may take a long time.
+May get a warning that the max number of iterations has been reached.
+In that instance this process may also be run in ArcGIS Pro itself.

 ###**Classify Raster**

+In this step, the classification definition created earlier is used to classify the (infra red) imagery.

+##**Step 3 | Accuracy Assessment**##

+In order to complete the accuracy assessment a couple of steps will have to be taken:
+1. Reclassify the Classified raster
+2. Reclassify the Ground Truth Samples
+3. Create Accuracy Assessment Points based on Ground Truth
+4. Update Accuracy Assessment Points with Classified raster
+5. Create and Interpret Confusion Matrix

 ###**Reclassify**

-To reclassify the training sample values, the block code is moved a bit to the left despite it being part of the same function this is due to the fact that it will otherwise not work. the extra space will cause a problem in running of the tool.
+Starting with the first, the data are reclassified such that only four classes remain, namely: Impervious as 10, Pervious as 20, Bare as 30, and Other as 40.
-Also, no new dataset will be created in this instance. the reclassed values will be added as a new column to the already existing dataset.
+Moreover, make sure that when the local variables are set for the ground truth classification, the code_block is written starting all the way on the leftn(so the code_block definition should be written without any tabs in front of it); otherwise the code won't work.
+Also, no new dataset will be created in this instance; the reclassified values will be added as a new column to the already existing dataset.
+Lastly, it was decided to merge the 'water class' together with the 'other class' as it caused to many mis-classifications.

 ###**Accuracy Assessment**

-Update Accuracy Assessment points in Pycharm gives wrong output, whereas it works fine in ArcGIS Pro Both, with the tool itself as python in ArcGIS Pro).
-Possibly a bug?

-###**Percentage of Garden**
+A stratified random sample of points is used to compare the resulting classified raster with ground truth samples.
+It does this by assigning the classified values as well as the ground truth value of the concerned location to the point.
+The comparison can be clearly analysed and interpreted in the confusion matrix which also shows what a specific class tents to be misinterpreted as.
+Ultimately, one should aim for an accuracy of 1, however scores of 0.8 and up are also considered to be significant enough to continue.
+If not, your training samples should be altered.
+See the final project report for more information about how to read the confusion matrix.

+Note:
-Be sure to safe output table as dbf or save in a geodatabase otherwise the code won't run
+Be sure to safe the confusion matrix output table as a dbf or save in a geodatabase otherwise the code won't run.

+##**Step 4 | Final Classification**##

+##**Step 5 | Percentage of Garden**##